 Fauci: AstraZeneca likely to release new statement on its COVID-19 vaccine

-WASHINGTON, March 24 (Reuters) - AstraZeneca Plc is likely to come out with a new, modified statement about its COVID-19 vaccine after a data and safety monitoring board expressed concern that the data in the company's recent public statement were outdated, U.S. infectious disease expert Dr. Anthony Fauci said on Wednesday.
+WASHINGTON, March 24 (Reuters) - AstraZeneca Plc is likely to release a new, modified statement about its COVID-19 vaccine after a data and safety monitoring board expressed concern that the data in its recent public statement were outdated, U.S. infectious disease expert Dr. Anthony Fauci said on Wednesday.

+AstraZeneca said results it published on Monday in which the vaccine had demonstrated 79% efficacy were based on an interim analysis of data through Feb.
+17, and it would now “immediately engage” with the independent panel monitoring the trial to share its full analysis.
+L1N2LL110

+AstraZeneca will publish up-to-date results from its major U.S. COVID-19 vaccine trial within 48 hours.
+It said on Tuesday it had reviewed the preliminary assessment of its full analysis and found it to be consistent with the interim report.

+"We do have a lot of challenges in front of us with regard to the high level of daily infections yesterday being 54,974," Fauci said.
+"When you are at that level, I don't think you can declare victory."

+White House COVID-19 adviser Andy Slavitt said the administration was concerned about the new variant of COVID-19 in Brazil and it was having daily discussions with officials in that country.

-(Reporting by Jeff Mason, Carl O'Donnell, Caroline Humer and Diona Chiacu Editing by Chizu Nomiyama)
+(Reporting by Jeff Mason, Carl O'Donnell, Caroline Humer and Diona Chiacu Editing by Chizu Nomiyama and Bernadette Baum)

 ((jeff.mason@thomsonreuters.com; +1 202 898 8300; On Twitter: @jeffmason1; Reuters Messaging: jeff.mason.thomsonreuters.com@thomsonreuters.net))